meftaH416/Openstudio_Measures_meftah/lib/measures/ChangeBuildingArea/README.md

 # Change Building Size

 ## Description
-This measure will change the floor area of a building multiplying by a user-defined fraction.
+This measure will change the building area (footprint) of a building multiplying by a user-defined fraction.

 ## Modeler Description
 The floor area and associated vertices of the building surfaces will be changed.
 Primarily it is tested for a single zone model.

 ## Measure Type
 ModelMeasure